tna76874/hdhweg-mumble/README.md

 ### Installation

 This repository aims to deploy a mumble-server on your machine in a containerized docker image.
-The certtificates for the SSL encryption can either be self-generated (not recommended) or obtained by letsencrypt.
-The generation of the letsencrypt-certificates will also be handeled by a [docker-instance of certbot](https://github.com/certbot-docker/certbot-docker).
-Also it is recommended to enable a cronjob for the renewal of the certificates.
-The method with the docker-certbot has the advantage, that it is independent of other applications running on your server.
-On the other hand, a system webserver, listening on port 80, has to be shut down while the letsencrypt-certificates are fetched.
+The certificates for the SSL encryption can either be self-generated (not recommended) or obtained by letsencrypt.

 To deploy the mumble-server, just clone the repository and run the install script.
 A secure admin password will be generated.